htcfreek/SimpleLapsGui/README.md

 - Query the account history of computer objects in your local Active Directory (Windows LAPS only).
 - Multi-domain support.
 - Copy user names and passwords to the clipboard.
-- Zoom view for user name and password.
+- Zoom view for user name and password with text formatting to distinguish different character groups.
 - Change the expiration timestamp.
 - Close the window by pressing the ESCAPE key.